Sandeep-Abeykoon/ticketing-system/console/ticketingSystem/Readme.md

 # Ticket Management System

-This project is a **console-based application** for managing ticket operations.
+This project is a console-based application for managing ticket operations.
 The system simulates vendors adding tickets to a pool and customers retrieving them, demonstrating concurrency in a shared resource environment.

----

 ## Features